ocf/ocfweb/ocfweb/docs/docs/services/lab/printing.md

  * 15 pages per day on weekdays
  * 30 pages per day on weekends

-Please review our [[printing policies|printing/policies]] before contacting staff.
+Please review our [[printing policies|doc services/lab/printing/policies]] before contacting staff.
 Refer to the links above for an explanation of our printing policy changes.

 ## Remaining quota

-To see how many pages you have left for the day and semester, run the `paper` command [over the web](https://accounts.ocf.berkeley.edu/commands) or [[in the shell|shell]].
+To see how many pages you have left for the day and semester, run the `paper` command [over the web](https://accounts.ocf.berkeley.edu/commands) or [[in the shell|doc services/shell]].
 Print quota is also displayed at the top of the screen when using a lab computer.
 Check your print balance regularly!

 ## Technical details